Purchase the Day Trips Around Rochester book on Amazon

 Richardson’s Canal House

-This hamlet in the Town of Perinton offers excellent food and beverage options.
+This hamlet in the Town of Perinton offers a variety of excellent food and beverage options.
 It’s the perfect spot to enjoy frozen custard or a pint canalside.
 Enjoy dinner at Richardson’s Canal House, the oldest original Erie Canal tavern.
-Monroe County

 Schoen Place Pittsford